lucidrains/imagen-pytorch/README.md

 - [ ] add textual inversion
 - [ ] cleanup self conditioning to be extracted at imagen instantiation
 - [ ] incorporate all learnings from make-a-video (https://makeavideo.studio/)
-- [ ] add v-parameterization (https://arxiv.org/abs/2202.00512) from <a href="https://imagen.research.google/video/paper.pdf">imagen video</a> paper, the only thing new

 ## Citations